mscott99/Latex-Exporter/example/vault/longform_note.md

 ![[introduction#The good part of the good intro]]
 ## Literature review
 We cite as follows: [[@vershyninHighDimensionalProbabilityIntroduction2018]].
-A *textcite* cand be also used: the book is by [txt][[@vershyninHighDimensionalProbabilityIntroduction2018]].
-Specific results can be referenced: [Example 5.4][[@vershyninHighDimensionalProbabilityIntroduction2018]].
+A *textcite* can also be used: the book is by [[@vershyninHighDimensionalProbabilityIntroduction2018]][txt].
+Specific results can be referenced: [[@vershyninHighDimensionalProbabilityIntroduction2018]][Example 5.4].
 Multi-citations are also supported: [[@berkCoherenceParameterCharacterizing2022]][[@berkModeladaptedFourierSampling2023]].

-Alternatively, pandoc syntax also works, though you may want to set the default citation command to *textcite* in the plugin settings. @vershyninHighDimensionalProbabilityIntroduction2018, [-@vershyninHighDimensionalProbabilityIntroduction2018], @vershyninHighDimensionalProbabilityIntroduction2018[Example 2.1], @berkCoherenceParameterCharacterizing2022;@berkModeladaptedFourierSampling2023, and then @vershyninHighDimensionalProbabilityIntroduction2018.
+Alternatively, pandoc syntax also works, though you may want to set the default citation command to *textcite* in the plugin settings. @vershyninHighDimensionalProbabilityIntroduction2018, [-@vershyninHighDimensionalProbabilityIntroduction2018], @vershyninHighDimensionalProbabilityIntroduction2018[Example 2.1], @berkCoherenceParameterCharacterizing2022;@berkModeladaptedFourierSampling2023, [@berkCoherenceParameterCharacterizing2022;@berkModeladaptedFourierSampling2023] and then [@vershyninHighDimensionalProbabilityIntroduction2018].

 ## Main results
 Here is an equation that we can reference.
 $$1+1 = 2$$